matloff/fastStat/README.md

 **what if the assumptions, e.g. normality, don't hold?**

-And the answer is that the logistic model (often called *logit*) is quite popular.
-The logistic equation does produce a value in (0,1), which is what we want for a probability of course, yet we still have a linear ingredient &omega;'t, the next-best thing to a pure linear model.
+And the answer is that the logistic model (often called *logit*) is quite popular anyway, and for good reason:  The logistic equation does produce a value in (0,1), which is what we want for a probability of course, yet we still have a linear ingredient &omega;'t, the next-best thing to a pure linear model.

 Moreover, as in the linear case, we can introduce polynomial terms to reduce model bias.
 (It will turn out below that there is also a "polynomial